Summer 2017

 A new exhibit, located in the main gallery of UVA’s Harrison Institute and Small Special Collections Library, marks the 60th anniversary of William Faulkner’s arrival on Grounds.

-Coy Barefoot (Grad '97) recounts how the University had to overcome determined opposition to come into existence.
+Coy Barefoot (Grad class of '97) recounts how the University had to overcome determined opposition to come into existence.

-Writer Ray Passacantando (Col ’57) looks back on the “total bust” of a weekend in 1953 that centered around the racial divide on Grounds.
+Writer Ray Passacantando (Col class of ’57) looks back on the “total bust” of a weekend in 1953 that centered around the racial divide on Grounds.

-Q&A with ‘Game of Thrones’ exec Janet Graham Borba (Col ’79).
+Q&A with ‘Game of Thrones’ exec Janet Graham Borba (Col class of ’79).

-President Teresa Sullivan says Michael White (Col ’81) is an example of a generous alum who has remained “steadfast” in the effort to help keep the University diverse.
+President Teresa Sullivan says Michael White (Col class of ’81) is an example of a generous alum who has remained “steadfast” in the effort to help keep the University diverse.

-Sandy Liss (Grad ’14, ’19), Sabrina Stierwalt and Chris Wiens’ (Col ’17) findings could give astronomers new data about how galaxies formed.
+Sandy Liss (Grad class of ’14, class of ’19), Sabrina Stierwalt and Chris Wiens’ (Col class of ’17) findings could give astronomers new data about how galaxies formed.

 Readers share their thoughts on past issues.